PYRiTEmonark/seadrop/README.md

 # Seadrop - Simplifying file transfers

 Seadrop is a website allowing users to send files to all other users in a given session.
 Once downloaded, files will disappear from the server.

+# Setup

+To set up seadrop copy `example_config.json` to `config.json`.
+Remember to add a secret key, you can generate one using `os.urandom(24).hex`.

 # Current architecture